 Today, Dr. Ranto works as one of the key cataract surgeons at HJRA, the largest eye hospital in Madagascar’s capital, Antananarivo, and our first partner hospital in the country.
 He learned Manual Small Incision Cataract Surgery through training with senior ophthalmologists at his hospital and Dr. Jean-marie Andre, HelpMeSee’s Medical Officer for Africa.
 He is eager to begin training others in his country in the same procedure.

 "The problem of cataract in Madagascar is a public health issue." - Dr. Ranto

 Dr. Ranto tests a patient’s eyes as student nurses look on.

 "There is also the issue of access to eye health,” Dr. Ranto explained.
-“There are not enough health centers or hospital that perform cataract surgeries.
-In addition, there is a lack of human capital, there are not enough ophthalmologists, which in the long term limits the access to cataract surgery."
+“There are not enough health centers or hospitals that perform cataract surgeries.
+In addition, there is a lack of human capital; there are not enough ophthalmologists, which in the long term limits the access to cataract surgery."

 His impact as a surgeon continues even after he has cured a patient’s blindness.
 For Dr. Ranto, cataract surgery is his livelihood and the means through which he supports his family, including his wife Markina, and sends his two children, Karene and Tiphene, to school.

 And he is confident that the collaboration between local surgeons and HelpMeSee will change the landscape of eye care in Madagascar - his home.